 Who We Are

-The International Council of Malaysian Scholars and Associates (ICMS) is a non-profit professional network of driven Malaysians, committed to the development of Malaysian Youths in three main areas: leadership capabilities, intellectual rigor, and career pathways.
+The International Council of Malaysian Scholars and Associates (ICMS) is a non-profit professional network of driven Malaysians, committed to the development of Malaysian Youths in three main areas: leadership capabilities, intellectual rigour, and career pathways.

-The International Council of Malaysian Scholars and Associates (ICMS) is a non-profit professional network of talented and driven Malaysians, committed to the development of Malaysian Youths in three main areas: leadership capabilities, intellectual rigor, and career pathways.
+The International Council of Malaysian Scholars and Associates (ICMS) is a non-profit professional network of talented and driven Malaysians, committed to the development of Malaysian Youths in three main areas: leadership capabilities, intellectual rigour, and career pathways.